-Phthalates are some pretty nasty toxins used to make plastic flexible, but they’re also used in some personal care products.
-As endocrine disruptors, phthalates can sabotage thyroid function.
-But pollution from phthalates can also be an issue, according to a recent study from China.
-Researchers in the study found two common phthalates in drinking water.
-While avoiding endocrine disruptors is key, studies suggest adding turmeric to your diet could help the thyroid by soothing the irritation caused by them.
+Phthalates are used to make plastic flexible and they’re also used in some personal care products.
+As endocrine disruptors, phthalates can disrupt thyroid function.
+Environmental pollution from phthalates can also affect your health.
+Researchers found two common phthalates in drinking water.
+Reducing your exposure to endocrine disruptors is important, but you can also add turmeric to your diet.
+This bright yellow spice, also found in supplement form, can help the thyroid by soothing the irritation caused by endocrine disruptors.
 A liquid extract could provide an especially strong punch.

 3. Go Gluten Free

 Gluten contains a protein called gliadin.
-Since this protein isn’t found in our bodies, the immune system can attack it.
-Now, when someone has a gluten intolerance or worse thyroid issues can develop because, to the body, gliadin looks a lot like a necessary enzyme called transglutaminase.
-Used to form chemical bonds, this enzyme is already found in high concentrations in the thyroid, so the immune system’s antibodies can actually attack the gland.
+Since this protein isn’t found in our bodies, the immune system often considers it an invader.
+When someone has a gluten intolerance, thyroid issues can develop because, to the body, gliadin looks a lot like a necessary enzyme called transglutaminase.
+This enzyme is already found in high concentrations in the thyroid, so when the body sees gliadin, the immune system’s antibodies can actually attack the thyroid gland.
 Eating a gluten-free diet could be a huge step in helping thyroid health.

 4. Get Enough of the Right Nutrients

 A starving thyroid is not a healthy thyroid.
-Consuming the right amount of the right nutrients is an absolute indisputable necessity for thyroid health.
+Consuming the proper amount of the right nutrients is an indisputable necessity for thyroid health.
 The two most important nutrients for your thyroid are iodine and selenium.

-To properly regulate your body’s metabolic functions, your thyroid secretes hormones T4 and T3.
-Iodine is a crucial building block your thyroid needs to produce these hormones.
-Be sure to consume plenty of iodine-rich foods.
-You can find iodine in seaweed, seafood, and plain yogurt.
+To regulate your body’s metabolic functions, your thyroid secretes two hormones: T4 and T3.
+Iodine is a crucial building block that your thyroid needs to produce these hormones.
+Be sure to consume plenty of iodine-rich foods or take a supplement.

-Selenium is involved in a few bodily processes including DNA synthesis, cellular repair, and reproduction, but the greatest bodily concentration of this trace element is found in your thyroid.
+Selenium is involved in a few body processes, including DNA synthesis, cellular repair, and reproduction, but the greatest concentration of this trace element is in your thyroid.
 Selenium plays a crucial role in metabolism and hormone synthesis.
-Most people should be able to get all the selenium they need from food sources.
-It can be found in seafood, eggs, dairy, and organ and muscle meats.
+Many people get the selenium they need from food sources.
 Plant sources include breads, grains, and spinach.
-Brazil nuts are an excellent source—they actually contain the highest selenium concentration of any food.
+Brazil nuts are an excellent source — they actually contain the highest selenium concentration of any plant-based food.

 Lifestyle is Key